If you’re trying to advance your cybersecurity career, there’s good news.

 As such, they must be adept at incident response and have a strong understanding of computer forensics.

-Necessary qualifications: A bachelor’s degree in engineering, computer science, or similar field is essential.
+Necessary qualifications: A bachelor’s degree in engineering, computer science, or a similar field is essential.

 Significant experience in IT security will typically also be necessary.